briandavidson/briandavidson/README.md

 ## 🎓 A Slightly Unusual Background

-I studied philosophy at Wayne State — specifically symbolic logic, formal logic, and philosophy of mind.
+I studied philosophy at Wayne State, specifically symbolic logic, formal logic, and philosophy of mind.
 It sounds like an odd path into software, but the way I think about system design, state, and edge cases probably owes more to that than I'd like to admit.

 ---